 He is a Guiding Teacher for Against the Stream, and for 12 years has led a Friday night meditation group in San Francisco.
 He doesn’t like talking about himself in the 3rd person.

 has practiced meditation, yoga, and cultivated a spiritual practice for over 30 years.
 She began studying with Noah Levine in 2005, and in 2009 completed his first teacher training program.
 She currently serves as Program Director of Against the Stream Buddhist Meditation Society.
-In January 2016 she became Executive Director of the Mind Body Awareness Project.
 She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at ATS.
 She completed the Buddhist Chaplaincy Program at the Sati Center and served as volunteer chaplain at Hollywood Presbyterian Medical Center.
-Mary sits on the board of the Buddhist Insight Network.
+She also served as Executive Director of the Mind Body Awareness Project from 2016 to 2018.
+Mary sits on the boards of the Buddhist Insight Network and CLUE-LA: Clergy and Laity United for Economic Justice .
 In addition, Mary has a Masters from UCLA, and worked as an archaeologist in the Middle East.

 PhD, served as a Buddhist chaplain at USC for four years and teaches about the intersection of mindfulness and psychotherapy at UCLA’s Mindful Awareness Research Center.
 Matthew was trained by Noah Levine and teaches at Against the Stream.
 He is currently in the Spirit Rock/IIMS teacher training program and is mentored by Gil Fronsdal.
 He conducts research on addiction treatment at the UCLA Center for Behavioral and Addiction Medicine.